 If there's one thing I've learned over the years of research into Diet and Nutrition, it's this: Everyone is Different.
 When I first discovered low-carbohydrate diets (thanks to the late Dr Robert C. Atkins M.D.), I thought that it was the One True Diet, and I became a bit of an "Atkins bore" telling everyone how wonderful it was and suggesting that everyone should be on it.
 I now know that what suits me* doesn't necessarily suit everyone else.

-As there is so much variation from person to person, you must find out for yourself your own optimum proportions of proteins, fats & carbohydrates, and these depend upon the intensity & volume of exercise you do.
-It all sounds rather complicated, but it isn't really.
+As there is variation from person to person, you must find out for yourself your own optimum proportions of proteins, fats & carbohydrates, and these depend upon the intensity & volume of exercise you do.
+It sounds complicated, but it isn't really.

 Apply the principle of "Eat, monitor & adjust accordingly" as Toxic Toffee (ex-Muscletalk member) always used to say.
 The eating bit will be covered in future Blog posts.
 The monitoring bit doesn't necessarily involve bathroom scales.